 A Sensory Diet For Autism Must Include Touch

-A plethora of textures can be provided to awaken the hands and allow proper use of the fingers.
+A plethora of textures within sensory tools for autism can be provided to awaken the hands and allow proper use of the fingers.
 Though hand flapping is quite common in individuals with autism, redirecting the behavior with the use of good touch material and touch panels can minimize hand flapping and redirect the hands to a more useful purpose that results in a delightful effect.

 A Gentle Touch Of Scent